 |Examples||Methane (CH4), Hydro Chloric acid (HCl)||Sodium chloride (NaCl), Sulphuric Acid (H2SO4 )|

 About Covalent and Ionic Bonds

 The covalent bond is formed when two atoms are able to share electrons whereas the ionic bond is formed when the "sharing" is so unequal that an electron from atom A is completely lost to atom B, resulting in a pair of ions.

 Each atom consists of protons, neutrons and electrons.
 At the centre of the atom, neutrons and protons stay together.
-But electrons revolve in orbit around the centre.
+But electrons revolve in orbit around the center.
 Each of these molecular orbits can have a certain number of electrons to form a stable atom.
 But apart from Inert gas, this configuration is not present with most of the atoms.
 So to stabilize the atom, each atom shares half of its electrons.

 Covalent bonding is a form of chemical bonding between two non metallic atoms which is characterized by the sharing of pairs of electrons between atoms and other covalent bonds.
-Ionic bond, also known as electrovalent bond is a type of bond formed from the electrostatic attraction between oppositely charged ions in a chemical compound.
+Ionic bond, also known as electrovalent bond, is a type of bond formed from the electrostatic attraction between oppositely charged ions in a chemical compound.
 This kind of bonds occurs mainly between a metallic and a non metallic atom.